Goutte/godot-spritesheet-generator/addons/goutte.spritesheet.generator/README.md

 ------------

-This plugin captures screenshots of your scene at regular intervals, concatenates them together into a single long horizontal spritesheet, and then applies some GIMP schemes to try and get acceptable background transparncy.
+This plugin captures screenshots of your scene at regular intervals, then runs a script that concatenates them together into a single long horizontal spritesheet, and then applies multiple GIMP schemes to try and get acceptable background transparency.

 The plugin generates multiple images, so you can choose which one renders best for your scene.